khodekhadem/sea-battle/README.md

 your server will be configed automatically

-2.after setting up your server, you have to edit  ftp-download, ftp-upload, WINftp-download.txt and WINftp-upload.txt in ftpc directory.
+after setting up your server, you have to edit  ftp-download, ftp-upload, WINftp-download.txt and WINftp-upload.txt in ftpc directory.

-3.before start the game, you have to upload conf_online_data.bin (in name of online_data.bin in ftp server) to your ftp server. for this, you must use below commands.<br><br>
+before start the game, you have to upload conf_online_data.bin (in name of online_data.bin in ftp server) to your ftp server. for this, you must use below commands.<br><br>

    ```
   WINDOWS: